What is a paternity action?

 If both parties cannot agree to paternity, then they can take a paternity test.
 If the test is positive the parties can then agree to paternity or a court will determine the relationship after reviewing the test results and any other relevant evidence.
 Along with the establishment of a father’s parental rights with a child come both legally enforceable rights and responsibilities.
 These include rights to spend time with your child and the responsibility to provide financial support for your child.
 Other rights and responsibilities also arise.

-Why would someone need an attorney to help with a paternity matter?
+Why would someone need a Paternity attorney to help with a paternity matter?

-If the parties disagree on paternity, using an attorney is very helpful because they know how to make sure that the determination of paternity is done correctly.
-Once paternity is established, you can use an attorney to make sure that your rights and obligations associated with the sharing of a minor child are correctly parceled out between the parents.
+If the parties disagree on paternity, using a Paternity attorney is very helpful because they know how to make sure that the determination of paternity is done correctly.
+Once paternity is established, you can use a Paternity attorney to make sure that your rights and obligations associated with the sharing of a minor child are correctly parceled out between the parents.